GedMullen/classes/java_oo.md

 5. Add a set and get method to Nurse for a headNurse field.
 Write code to test your new methods.
 6. Create a nurse instance with a CareWorker reference and try to call the getHeadNurse() method.
 What happens?
 7. Create three separate Nurse instances with CareWorker references and call all public methods on the Nurse instance.
+8. Create a file on Ygritte called wk10.txt and use it to store the answers to the following [quiz](https://docs.google.com/document/d/10JWQFIO04yI4Wp7wNKoInG2_hsdTgSUZEXlzRmZs7eU/pub).

 # Week 9